rafaelalvesmds/responsive-layout-utilities/README.md

 - Creating an Angular application;
 - Structure the project ( Folders and Modules );
 - Create generic components ( Input, Header );
-- Ways to make the page responsive
+- Ways to make the page responsive;
-- Bibliographic reference
+- Bibliographic reference;

 <br>
 <br>